This post may contain affiliate links.

 When it came to sleep we got lucky with our son.
 He was sleeping all night in his own crib at a couple weeks old.
 Don’t hate us, but it was great.
 As a new mom I was like, what is wrong with parents?
 Getting babies to sleep is easy!
 We’re AWESOME!
 (Just wait, we were paid back for that attitude when our daughter came along.)

 Our daughter was another story.
 She NEVER wanted to sleep.
 She hated being left alone for any reason (hints of what was to come – she’s the only extrovert in a family of introverts), and was almost a year old before she was sleeping through the night, in her own crib, in a room with her brother.
-But eventually we got the job done.
+It took a while, but eventually, we got the job done.

 I’m giving you this background so that you don’t think we had two great sleepers right from the start.
 The methods we used to keep them in their own beds later on worked on both of them, even though they were completely different kids with totally different personalities.
 At several different points up until probably age five or six, both of them forgot everything they knew about sleeping, and it felt like going back to square one.
 But these methods got the kids back on track.